zincsearch/zincsearch-docs/docs/ZincObserve/api/ingestion/json.md

 Returns successful and failed count for each stream.

+## Restriction on number of fields/columns per record
+> Applicable to cloud version

+Please note only records having 1000 or less fields/columns will be considered for ingestion , records having more than 1000 fields/columns will be discarded with failed status.

+> Applicable to open source version

+One can configure ZO_COLS_PER_RECORD_LIMIT to set desired value for allowed number of fields/columns per record.

 ## Timestamp

 By default we add a field `_timestamp` for each record with the value of `NOW` in microseconds (unix epoch value).